realseich/GameDev-business-analysis---Power-BI/README.md

 - This is one of the projects I made during Data Anlysis course attending.
 - The project got a highest mark.
 #### Project scope
-- GameDev business analysis using cohort analysis and segmentation.
+- New GameDev product efficiency analysis using cohort analysis and segmentation.
 #### Dataset and tools
 - Initial dataset was in form of SQL tables.
 - PostgreSQL requests were used to prepare the data.